-- 5. Install perl dependencies - (a) sudo cpan
+- 5. Install Perl dependencies

+- · Using system Perl

+- sudo cpan

 If this is the first time you've run cpan, you will need to go through the setup process.
 Just stick with the defaults for everything and you'll be fine.